Georg Lukas, 2024-05-22 18:04

 - pending = I'm hopefully going to receive this model soon.

-- (*) the ST200F failed with the 1203294 firmware but worked after the upgrade to 1303204.
+- (*) the ST200F failed with the 1203294 firmware but worked after the upgrade

 - "N/A" for firmware means, there are no known downloads / mirrors since Samsung disabled iLauncher.